How does Nerve Damage and Neuropathic Pain differ?

 Some people who suffer from neuropathic pain may feel it first in the lower back, while others can experience it anywhere along their nerve pathways.
 The severity of the pain tends to differ from person to individual as nicely.

-Symptoms of Nerve Damage
+Symptoms Of Nerve Damage

 We have seen that nerves may be damaged in an expansion of approaches.
 If a nerve gets damaged, it won’t be able to do its job as a pathway between your brain and your muscles.
-This can result in muscle weakness, numbness, tingling, cramps, or pain.
-Some humans who’ve damage to their nerves will experience all of those signs.

 In some cases, damage to nerves may be temporary.
 For example, when you injure your back, the nerves in your lower spine can be temporarily damaged.
 In this case, you’d probably experience a fracture or sprain of your lower back.

-However, if you’ve had this type of injury before and it keeps recurring, then there’s a good chance you have nerve damage.
 Neurologists can usually tell if someone has nerve damage by examining the nerves with special imaging tools called an MRI or a nerve conduction test.

-The Pain of Neuropathic Origin
+The Pain Of Neuropathic Origin

-If someone has nerve harm, they’re more likely to expand neuropathic aches.
+If someone has nerve harm, they’re more likely to expand neuropathic pain.
 This sort of ache is because of damage to the nerves themselves.
 In a few instances, it can even result in nerve damage.

 Neuropathic pain can come in many forms, such as: